TinsureH/PersonalWeb/Readme.txt

-This personal website is based on a free template I found online (I can’t recall the original source since it’s been a while).
+This personal website is based on a free template I found online (I can’t recall the original source since it’s been 5 or six years).
 The template is freely available for anyone to download and customize for their own use.